-A member of the Big Hazard street gang who pleaded guilty in early April to orchestrating a racially motivated firebombing at the Ramona Gardens housing project was sentenced on Monday to 13 years in federal prison.
+A member of the Big Hazard street gang who pleaded guilty to orchestrating a racially motivated firebombing at the Ramona Gardens housing project was sentenced on Monday to 13 years in federal prison.

 José “Lil Moe” Saucedo, 25, was sentenced by United States District Judge Christina A. Snyder after pleading guilty last year to felonies revolving around the Mother’s Day 2014 attack, which federal prosecutors argued was intended to push African American residents out of the Boyle Heights residential complex.
 Saucedo was given a 48-month credit for time served, bringing his sentence down to nine years.